Dynamic Optimal Transport with Optimal Preferential Paths: Numerics

-In this Section we present an algorithm solving the augmented lagrangian problem defined in \eqref{eq:OptAugmL}.
-We will follow the structure of the method introduced in \cite{Benamou2000dynamic}, modified to account for the coupling along the preferential path.
+with parameters $r_1, r_2>0$, allowing the application of ALG2.
+However, we need to adapt this method to our setting.
+To this extend, we will follow the structure of the method introduced in \cite{benamou2000computational}, modified to account for the coupling along the preferential path.